Margaret Wileman: Career

 Wileman's early career was spent as a school teacher.
 From 1931 to 1937, she was an assistant at The Abbey School, Reading, an all-girls private school in Reading.
 Then, from 1937 to 1940, she was Senior Tutor at Queen's College, London, an all-girls independent school in the City of Westminster.

 In 1940, Wileman moved into academia and became a lecturer at St Katherine's College, a university college in Warrington, Cheshire that offered higher education to women.
 In 1944, she moved to Bedford College, University of London.
 There, she was a tutor and resident warden until she moved to Oxford.

 In 1953, Wileman was appointed Principal of Hughes Hall, Cambridge.
 At the time, Hughes Hall was all-female and the smallest college of the University of Cambridge with a maximum of 70 students.
-Under her leadership, the college began accepting students to study for degrees in addition to education, she greatly increased the number of students, and the college became the first all-women college to accept male student in 1973.
+Under her leadership, the college began accepting students to study for degrees in addition to education, she greatly increased the number of students, and the college became the first all-women college to accept male students in 1973.
 In addition to heading a college, she was a university lecturer in education and Director of Women Students in the Faculty of Education.

 Wileman retired in 1973 and was appointed an honorary fellow of Hughes Hall, Cambridge.
 She died on 12 August 2014, aged 106.